 Anthurium indoor plants

 Anthurium indoor Plant

 It is best to fertilize with a good all-purpose fertilizer and apply it about 1/2 the recommended ratio.
 Anthurium plants like lots of nitrogen and phosphorus for green leaves and healthy stems.
-Too much water like many indoor plants can result in root-rot.
+Too much water and like many indoor plants can result in root-rot.
 Yes, they like moist soil but not soggy.
 Make sure your plant drains well throughout the growing seasons.
 Typically from mid-March until about late October.

+Anthurium indoor plants